 A major legacy – The first National Park in the United States

-Primarily located in the U.S. state of Wyoming, Yellowstone National Park holds the distinction of being the first national park in the United States, and one of the first in the world.
+Primarily located in the U.S. state of Wyoming, Yellowstone National Park holds the distinction of not only being the first national park in the United States, and one of the first in the world.

 The park’s history can be traced back to the early 19th century when various explorers and trappers ventured into the area.
 Their reports of geysers, hot springs and abundant wildlife sparked interest and curiosity among the public.
 In 1871, a geological survey led by Ferdinand V. Hayden further highlighted the extraordinary features of Yellowstone.
 Known as the Hayden survey, its findings, along with the tireless efforts of conservation advocates, paved the way for the creation of the national park.